appuchias/appuchias.github.io/content/posts/2023-11-21-MSI_Prestige.md

 I've been using the laptop in class for 3 weeks or so, and it runs MATLAB and RStudio (quite a few linear regressions to process) with no trouble, and the battery lasts easily the whole day of use.

 I'm happy with it, would recommend after reading the considerations

+---

+Thanks for reading!

+Done with 🖤 by Appu.